Liver Cancer

 Q. Where does liver cancer spread?

 If left untreated, liver cancer can spread to any part of the body.
-When liver cancer cells divide and grow, they usually first spread to the hepatic veins or the nearby lymph nodes; and then to distant organs such as the bones or lungs.
+Typically, as liver cancer cells divide and grow, they first spread to the veins in the liver or nearby lymph nodes, and then to distant organs such as bones or lungs.

 Q. Is liver cancer hereditary?